 Section 1.
 Fiscal Year: The fiscal year of the Organization shall begin January 1 and end December 31.

 Section 2.
-Annual Budget: The Board shall, by no later than the end of February, adopt an annual budget for that year.
+Annual Budget: The Board shall, by no later than the end of November, adopt an annual budget for the subsequent year.
 The annual budget shall be based upon projected expenditures and anticipated revenue related to organizational activities.

 Section 4.
 Dissolution of Organization: Should the Organization be dissolved all remaining assets shall be donated to a 501(c)(3) organization such as the South Carolina Endowment for the Arts.